LemmySmackett/LemmySmackettCom/content/stories/general/dust_king.md

 Then the song stopped and there was a silence, long and terrible, followed by a jubilant roar.

 The cloud of rolling dust celebrated the death of the King.
-Then a broom came down and swept the dust away. Ω
+Then a broom came down and swept the dust away. ■